bdb112/pyfusion/README.rst

 * temporary update to avoid too many changes at once
 * process_swept_Langmuir includes scipy.optimise.leastsq and some more
-  parameters, also tracks the root finder, fixed figure count limiter and imporved flexibility of saved filename.
+  parameters, also tracks the root finder, fixed figure count limiter and improved flexibility of saved filename.
 * get_LP_data.py pulls the v,i data from a characteristic plot and plays with it for algorithm development.
 * N2_puff_correlation: add correlation  (coefficient and physical